 Attach a light clip to the umbrella rib nearest you, approximately 2 inches from the center pole.

-Tighten the zip tie or band that holds the clip in place so it is snug against the umbrella rib.
+Tighten the zip tie or band that holds the clip in place so that it's snug against the umbrella rib.

 Secure four more clips, equally spaced, to the same umbrella rib, keeping them away from the opening and closing mechanisms that slide when you operate the umbrella.
 The exact number of clips per rib may vary by manufacturer; count the clips to determine how many to use on each rib.